audip/refined-hckrnews/README.md

 	- Tap to collapse/hide a comment thread
 - [ ] User can sync their reading across devices
 - [ ] User can download iOS/Android app from the App Store or Play Store
+	- Conform to iOS 13 SDK
+	- Conform to Android 10 SDK

 ### Future Work
 The following *optional* features are implemented: